theodoremoreland/Blogz/README.md

 # Blogz

-A Python (Flask) web application where multiple users can create their own Blog (updated to use Flask blueprints).
+A rudimentary Python (Flask) web application where multiple users can create their own Blog (updated to use Flask blueprints).
 See below for a preview of the application.

 _This was originally a homework assignment for LaunchCode's Lc101 (2018)_